-Horrible Timing: Chrissy Teigen Cracked A Meg The Stallion Joke And Twitter Put Her On Timeout
+Horrible Timing: Chrissy Teigen Cracked A Meg Thee Stallion Joke And Twitter Put Her On Timeout

 Chrissy Teigen Cracked A Meg The Stallion Joke And Got Dragged

-Horrible Timing: Chrissy Teigen Cracked A Meg The Stallion Joke And Twitter Put Her On Timeout
+Horrible Timing: Chrissy Teigen Cracked A Meg Thee Stallion Joke And Twitter Put Her On Timeout

-Chrissy Teign has made her Twitter private, yet again, after cracking a joke mentioning Meg The Stallion.
+Chrissy Teign has made her Twitter private, yet again, after cracking a joke mentioning Meg Thee Stallion.
 Unfortunately, hotties were not ki-ki-ing with the TV hostess and asked her to quietly exit stage left.
-Chrissy, known for her snarly personality, tweeted the joke below and deleted it after people criticized her poor timing considering Megan is still in recovery and specifically asked for jokes to STOP.
+Chrissy, known for her snarky personality, tweeted the joke below and deleted it after people criticized her poor timing considering Megan is still in recovery for gunshot wounds and specifically asked for jokes to STOP.

 “I have a megan thee stallion joke but it needs to be twerked on.”